Blade (character): Films and television series

 In the films and television series, Blade originated from Detroit, Michigan.
 Blade is depicted as having all of a vampire's strengths and none of the weaknesses, except for the bloodlust.
 Blade attempts to suppress the thirst with a serum, but during the first film, his body develops a resistance to it.
 At the beginning of the second film, it is stated that Dr. Karen Jenson, from the first film, improved the serum, presumably in the time between the two films.
-Although he does not want to drink blood, he has been shown to be capable of it; prior to the development of the serum, Abraham Whistler noted that he found Blade as a teenager when Blade was feeding on the homeless, with Blade ingesting blood during the first and second films when in a position where he was badly injured and needed to be back at full strength as soon as possible.
+Although he does not want to drink blood, he is capable of it; before the development of the serum, Abraham Whistler noted that he found Blade as a teenager when Blade was feeding on the homeless, with Blade ingesting blood during the first and second films when in a position where he was badly injured and needed to be back at full strength as soon as possible.

 Blade's half-vampire physiology results in him being completely immune to silver, garlic, and sunlight.
 Blade has superhuman strength, speed, stamina, agility, reflexes, and senses.
 He also has a healing factor that allows him to heal completely from wounds overnight, although in the first and second films he was forced to drink blood to accelerate his usual healing abilities when faced with an immediate threat and too badly injured to confront it on his own.
-It is also mentioned in the first film that he ages like a human, while vampires age much slower.
-He is a master of martial arts, practices meditation, and can speak Czech, Russian, and to a degree the vampire language, and he has a great deal of knowledge about hunting vampires.
+It is also mentioned in the first film that he ages like a human, while vampires age much more slowly.
+He is a master of martial arts, practices meditation, and can speak Czech, Russian, and, to a degree, the vampire language, and he has a great deal of knowledge about hunting vampires.
 It is seen in the television series that, while he is only half-vampire, Blade's saliva still produces the enzyme that turns humans into vampires.